dunkelbunt1/jenkinsfiles/README.md

 # Jenkinsfiles

-This is going to be a collection ofvarious Jenkinsfiles.
+This is going to be a collection of various Jenkinsfiles.